 My work at the IETF led me to changing jobs to a role that let me invest more in web standards, by joining the Foundry team at Akamai.
 I'm currently focused primarily on QUIC and HTTP/3, with some other web and security investments as things come up.

 Why Belgium, and what's an Évêque?

 I got the domain name while I was spending a semester at L'Université Catholique de Louvain.
 "BE" has a multiple significance to me -- at the time, I was the author of a devotional called "Be Encouraged," and the initials of my parents (and later, my wife) were all "EB".
 So having the family domain name in .be seemed appropriate, as there is no .eb ccTLD.

-An "Évêque" is a (church) bishop, my last name and a reflection on the fact that I'm a Christian.
+An "Évêque" is a (church) bishop, my last name.
 A "Fou" is a jester, the French name for a chess bishop.
 As a high school chess player, this seemed doubly appropriate.
 Put them together, and you get a "crazy Bishop," which isn't that far off either!

 (In case you couldn't tell, my love of systems also expresses itself in an over-fondness for multi-layered jokes and double-entendres.)